lwaltersscr/Midterm/README.md

   - Open the provided C++ project in Xcode or any C++ compiler.
   - Run the program.
   - Enter a problem you would like to be solved.
+  - Select yes if you would like to solve another problem.

 ## Output